Main Campus: 270-686-4590

 Service and Replacement Charges

-Patrons will receive a date due slip for all materials when items are checked out.
+Patrons will receive an email for all materials when items are checked out.
 Failure to receive overdue notices does not exempt borrowers from responsibility for returning items on time or for charges levied if they are not.
 The following charges are incurred when items are not returned to the library by the date due.

-* DVDs, and regular reserve items will be assessed $1.00 per day per item for each day overdue.
+* Regular reserve items will be assessed $1.00 per day per item for each day overdue.

 * Hourly reserves will be assessed $.25 per hour per item overdue.